Anas1108/Census_Income_DataSet_Classification/README.md

 ## Usage

-To run the code, simply open the `classification.ipynb` Jupyter Notebook and run the cells in order.
+To run the code, simply open the `Classification_using_the_Censu_ Income_DataSet.ipynb` Jupyter Notebook and run the cells in order.

 ## Results